Abir-hasan-52/Abir-hasan-52/README.md

 ## 🚀 About Me

-I'm a passionate Full Stack Web Developer and Software Engineering student at Daffodil International University.
-I love creating dynamic web applications and exploring new technologies.
-When I'm not coding, you'll find me playing cricket or working on my next exciting project.
+Hi, I’m Abir Hasan Mahmud — a passionate Full Stack Developer from Dhaka, Bangladesh.
+I love building web applications using modern technologies like React, Node.js, and Tailwind CSS.
+Currently, I’m exploring Next.js and TypeScript, and working on projects that combine usability with clean design.

+I’m always eager to learn new skills and collaborate on open-source projects.
+Let’s connect!

 ---